Bugesera International Airport

 Bugesera International Airport (IATA: n/a, ICAO: n/a) is an airport in the Bugesera District of Rwanda under construction since 2017.

 Location

 Bugesera Airport is located in southeastern Rwanda, in Bugesera District, near the town of Rilima.
 This location is approximately 25 km, by air, and about 40 km, by road, south of Kigali International Airport.
 The approximate coordinates of Bugesera International Airport are: 02°08'09.0"S, 30°11'00.0"E (Latitude:-2.135833; Longitude:30.183333).
-Bugesera International Airport is situated at an altitude of 1400 m above sea level.
+Bugesera International Airport is situated at an elevation of 1400 m above sea level.

 Planning phase, 2010-2016

 In November 2010, press reports indicated that the Rwanda government had retained the international accounting firm PricewaterhouseCoopers to provide financial advice and lead the search for funding the project.
 The government wanted to develop Bugesera Airport as a public-private-partnership project.

 As of 2014, Bugesera International Airport was planned to become Rwanda's largest International Airport, serving commercial flights destined to and from the greater Kigali metropolitan area to become Rwanda's third international airport, the country's 8th airport overall and to complement Kigali International Airport, which as of 2014 was operating at maximum capacity.
 Until 2014, 2000 families were expropriated.

 In September 2016, the government of Rwanda signed a binding agreement with Mota-Engil of Portugal to fund, build and operate a new airport for 25 years under concession from the government, with the contract renewable for an additional 15 years.
 Mota-Engil agreed to provide the $418 million to fund the first phase of construction.
 Commercial operations were expected to begin in 2018.